gbif/registry/roadmap-grscicoll.md

-# GRSciColl Catalog priority roadmap 2021
+# GRSciColl Catalogue priority roadmap 2021

-This roadmap builds on the previous work of GRSciColl Catalog that connected Index Herbariorum, imported the iDigBio content and linked GBIF occurrence records to the entities in GRSciColl.
+This roadmap builds on the previous work of GRSciColl Catalogue that connected Index Herbariorum, imported the iDigBio content and linked GBIF occurrence records to the entities in GRSciColl.
 The roadmap identifies six key priorities to progress.

 ## Reduce the amount of duplicate records

-The connection with Index Herbariorum and import of iDigBio enriched the catalog, but also increased the number of duplicate entities that can’t be automatically handled.
+The connection with Index Herbariorum and import of iDigBio enriched the catalogue, but also increased the number of duplicate entities that can’t be automatically handled.
 This will be addressed by:

 *   Documenting guidelines on how a data manager can resolve duplicate issues [[REG-316](https://github.com/gbif/registry/issues/316)].
 The guidelines will provide example scenarios, explain the recommended approach to defining codes and explain the implications on external systems (see master data management below).
 *   Develop tools that help identify potential duplicates alerting them to managers [[REG-191](https://github.com/gbif/registry/issues/191)]